 The Brockville Rifles Regimental Museum Mission Statement

-The Brockville Rifles Regimental Museum mission is to collect, preserve, research and photograph military artifacts related to the history of The Brockville Rifles, its predecessors, and any other militia or military organization whose roots may be found in Brockville and surrounding area of Leeds/Grenville.
+The Mission of The Brockville Rifles Regimental Museum is to research, collect, preserve, interpret and exhibit military artifacts related to the history of The Brockville Rifles, its predecessors and other military-related organizations or persons, whose roots historically encompass the counties of Leeds & Grenville, and Lanark.

 To display artifacts appropriate to the members of the military and the community in order to foster a better understanding of the military heritage of Brockville citizen soldiers in peace and war in order generate in the local community an interest and source of pride in the accomplishments of The Regiment and its fore bearers.